 - Equipment express loan

-Why should I consider taking out a personal loan with Wells Fargo?
+Why should I consider taking out a loan with Wells Fargo?

 - Minimal fees.
-With some loans, you’ll pay a $25 annual fee, but there are no origination fees and you won’t get dinged for prepayment.
+With some loans, you may have to pay a $25 annual fee, but there are no origination fees.

 - Payment options.
 If you’re a Wells Fargo checking or savings account holder, you can have your payments automatically deducted from your account.
 You can also make payments online, in person at your local Wells Fargo branch, by phone or by mail.